canalplus/rx-player/doc/api/Loading_a_Content.md

       Defaults to `4`.

+    - `timeout` (`number|undefined`): Specifies the maximum time, in milliseconds, that the client can wait for downloading all the data of the request response.
+      If all data are not downloaded within the specified timeout, segment request are aborted and, depending on other options, retried.

+      To set to `-1` for no timeout.

+      `undefined` (the default) will lead to a default, large, timeout being used.

+    - `connectionTimeout` (`number|undefined`): Specifies the maximum time, in milliseconds, that the client can wait for receiving the responses headers and status code.
-    - `timeout` (`number|undefined`): Timeout, in milliseconds, after which segment requests are aborted and, depending on other options, retried.
+      If they are not received within the specified timeout, segment requests are aborted and, depending on other options, retried.

       To set to `-1` for no timeout.